BloCamLimb/ModernUI/README.md

 This project is still at a relatively early stage.
 Releases for Minecraft Mod are available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/modern-ui).
-If you have any questions or don't know how to get started, feel free to join our [Discord](https://discord.gg/kmyGKt2) server.
+If you have any questions or don't know how to get started, feel free to join my [Discord](https://discord.gg/kmyGKt2) server.
 ### License
 * Modern UI
   - Copyright (C) 2019-2022 BloCamLimb.
 All rights reserved.